transatlantic-comppsych/fmriprep-group-report/README.md

 ## Options:
 --reports_per_page: How many sub-reports do you want on each page?
 Default is 50.
 Set to None if you want all reports on a single page
---path_to_figures: if your fmriprep directories are laid out in a non-standard way, you'll need to use this to specify the correct relative path.
+--path_to_figures: If your fmriprep directories are laid out in a non-standard way, you'll need to use this to specify the correct relative path.
 See paths discussion below.
+### Image modification options
+Some of the SVGs produced by fmriprep aren't setup in a way that facilitates bulk review.
+Here are some options to manipulate the SVGs.
+Note that if you use any of these options, all of the report SVGs will be copied instead of symlinked.
+For all of these options, pass it multiple times if there are multiple sub-reports with SVGs you want to modify.
+--flip_images:  Flip the background and foreground on SVGs that change when you mouse over.
+For example the registrations to standard space have the standard space image till you mouse over them.
+If you want to be able to quickly spot weirdness, it's easier to have the subject images appear first and the standard space images appear on mouse over. `--flip_images MNI152NLin6Asym` will flip the `MNI152NLin6Asym` registrations.
+If there's more than one you want to change, pass it twice: `--flip_images MNI152NLin6Asym --flip_images MNI152NLin2009cAsym`.
+--drop_background: Modify the SVGs for a given sub-report to drop the image that appears before mousing over.
+--drop_foreground: Modify the SVGs for a given sub-report to drop the image that appears after mousing over.

 ## Paths
 You probably won't have to worry about this.
 Try it once and see if it's worked, if you get an error mentioning